Cathy347Le/made-from-scratch/README.md

 - add isLoaded state
 - Add `npm run dev` script to run both frontend and backend server using the concurrently package

+#### Setup MongoDB and Mongoose

+- On Mongo website, add product, database name, and clusters and capture the connection string to add to .env file
+- Install `npm install mongoose`
+- Create DB/Connection.js to connect to mongoose which will be used to interact with MongoDB
+- Run `npm run server` to more sure you can connect

 ### Things to do Later

 - Update React Router to v6